The Responder: Series 1 (2022)

+Series 2 (2024)

 Release

 The series premiered on BBC One on 24 January 2022.

-It aired in Australia in six episodes on SBS from 16 March 2022.
+In some international territories, the series was broadcast in a re-edited form consisting of two series of six episodes.

-The series was shown by Canal plus in France.
+The series was shown by Canal Plus in France.
 In Australia, the first season aired on SBS TV and SBS On Demand.

 The first episode was watched 6,164,000 times on iPlayer alone during 2022, making it the third most-viewed individual programme on the platform that year.

 The original soundtrack, composed by Matthew Herbert, was released by Accidental Editions in March 2022 and includes eighteen tracks.